 \section{Abstract}

-We characterize the restrictions of Békollé--Bonami weights of bounded hyperbolic oscillation, to subsets of the unit disc, thus proving an analogue of Wolff's restriction theorem for Muckenhoupt weights.
+We characterize the restrictions of Békollé--Bonami weights of bounded hyperbolic oscillation to subsets of the unit disc, thus proving an analogue of Wolff's restriction theorem for Muckenhoupt weights.
 Sundberg proved a discrete version of Wolff's original theorem, by characterizing the trace of $\BMO$-functions onto interpolating sequences.
 We consider an analogous question in our setting, by studying the trace of Bloch functions.
-Through Makarov's probabilistic approach to the Bloch space, our question can be recast as a restriction problem for dyadic martingales with uniformly bounded increments.
+Through Makarov's probabilistic approach to the Bloch space, our question can be recast as a restriction problem for Bloch dyadic martingales on the unit circle.